dutchaug/beginners-workshop/lesson01/README.md

 [More info](http://developer.android.com/guide/topics/resources/localization.html)

 > Localization is not only for strings.
-You can localize any resource type by adding the **-&lt;locale&gt;** suffix, e.g. **res/drawable-nl** could contain images with e.g. dutch language.
+You can localize any resource type by adding the **-&lt;locale&gt;** suffix, e.g. **res/drawable-nl** could contain images with e.g. Dutch sentences.

 #### Layouts
 We already saw a reference to **R.layout.activity_main** in the **onCreate** method in MainActivity.java.
 This integer points to the file **res/activity_main.xml**.
 Let's open that file.